Roothulhu/Pwnomicon/docs/07-password-attacks.md

 <details>
 <summary><h5>Backup existing Kerberos Ticket before using a Keytab</h5></summary>

-Before importing a new ticket via keytab, make a backup of the current credential cache file to avoid losing your existing Kerberos TGT:
+Before importing a new ticket via keytab, make a backup of the current credential cache file to avoid losing your existing Kerberos TGT.

+**1. Create the backup**

 ```bash
 echo $KRB5CCNAME